 - Check out the new online portal for familiarity.
 The new portal became available on July 15, 2019, and is accessible here.
 Pay data must be reported no later than September 30, 2019.
-A guide to the new requirements and the online portal is available here.

 - Begin to gather pay data now.
 The new EEO-2 requirements significantly expand the EEO-1 pay data by requesting information on employees’ gender, race, and ethnicity as it specifically relates to salary bands.
 Further, the EEOC mandates that both 2017 and 2018 data is reported.
 If you do not have this information readily available, now is the time to gather, organize, and proof before September’s deadline.

 - The new requirement is not impacted by the DOJ’s pending appeal.
 As you may have heard, the Department of Justice has filed an appeal in the case of Nat’l Women’s Law Ctr. v.
 OMB,358 F. Supp.
 3d 66 (D.D.C.
 2019), which originally gave rise to the EEOC’s imposition of the EEO-2 requirement in March 2019.
 The Nat’l Women’s case was filed by plaintiffs challenging the government’s decision to stay or “pause” the collection of pay data.
 The government’s appeal, however, does not impact the required reporting.
 In fact, employers that refuse to report will be subject to fines and other penalties by the EEOC.